 So, how do you decide which “connection points” you want to create?
 Start by asking yourself some key questions about yourself, your client, and your brand.
 What do people talk about when they talk about your brand?
 What are you known for?
 What things are you constantly doing or talking about that people associate with you?
 Or, are you realizing that you DON’T share connection points and you need to?
-We talk about this pretty extensively in the webinar, so if you want to hear the best examples of connection points we’ve heard from our clients and industry influencers, you may want to watch, too.

-But for now, we’ll just say that if you know your ideal client is a super warm, friendly and romantic young woman who wants to feel like her photographer is her best friend, you need to show yourself friendly, be warm, and talk about why you believe in the magic of everyday romance.
+For now, we’ll just say that if you know your ideal client is a super warm, friendly, and romantic young woman who wants to feel like her photographer is her best friend, you need to show yourself friendly, be warm, and talk about why you believe in the magic of everyday romance.
 If you love sprinkled donuts (Hope Taylor), mac and cheese (Jenna Kutcher), or your daily nap (Jeff Shipley), and you know your client will “ME TOO!” at your everyday relatability, then share that.
 If you appreciate the balance of a well-crafted cocktail… well, HELLO THERE, FRIEND OF TONIC.